swfiua/blume/doc/anpftu/five.rst

 became apparent that the Kaluza-Klein theory could not quite do fermions and barions.

-I believe this is a case where we need to take acount of oscillations in all three dimensions.
+I suspect this is a case where we need to take acount of oscillations in all three dimensions.